pipelight/doc.pipelight/other_topics/why_detailed.md

 Usual configuration optimised languages (TOML/ YAML) are not easy to tweak.

-**Variables**, **structs** and **loops** does not exist natively in those languages.
-Consequently, those features depends on the automation tool implementing them resulting in different syntax for every tools.
+**Variables**, **structs** and **loops** don't exist natively in those languages.
+Consequently, these features depend on the automation tool that implements them, resulting in a different syntax for each tool.

 ```yaml
 kind: pipeline